 d = distance between the conducting plates

-The capacitance of a capacitor is proportional to the absolute permittivity of the dielectric material used and the effective surface area of the conducting plates (surface area of the conducting plate smallest between the two), while it is inversely proportional to the distance between the conducting plates.
+The capacitance of a capacitor is proportional to the absolute permittivity of the dielectric material used and the effective surface area of the conducting plates (the surface area of the conducting plate smallest between the two).
+At the same time, it is inversely proportional to the distance between the conducting plates.
 The absolute permittivity of a dielectric medium is related to the absolute permittivity of free space by the following equation:

 ε = ε0 * εr